Skip to content Skip to sidebar Skip to footer

 • end grain.
 The wood grain is obtained when the wood is cut across the grain.

-Wood is cut in the transverse direction of the grain will result in the holes of the hollow piece of wood grains.
+Wood is cut in the transverse direction of the grain, which results in the holes of the hollow piece of wood grains.
 The resulting pieces will be rough with open pores from the grain hollow with the low strength of the wood pieces.

 • Tangential directions grain.
 The grain is obtained when the wood is cut according to the grain direction.